-The algorithm for generating FSM from a MPST protocol is presented formally in [16].
-Our implementation differs from [16] in the treatment of parallel sub-protocols (i.e. unordered message sequences), and additionally supports interrupts.
-For efficiency, we extend [16] to generate a nested FSM for each conversation thread, avoiding the potential state explosion that comes from constructing their product.
+Monitor implementation.
+Figure 6 depicts the main components and internal work-flow of our prototype monitor.
+The lower part relates to conversation initiation.
+The invitation message carries (a reference to) the local protocol for the invitee and the conversation id (global protocols can also be exchanged if the monitor has the facility for projection.)
+The monitor generates the FSM from the local protocol following [13].
+Our implementation differs from [13] in the treatment of parallel subprotocols (i.e. unordered message sequences), and additionally supports interrupts.
+For efficiency, we extend [13] to generate a nested FSM for each conversation thread, avoiding the potential state explosion that comes from constructing their product.
 This allows FSM generation in polynomial time and space in the length of the local protocol.
 The (nested) FSMs are stored in a hash table with conversation id as the key.
+Transition functions are similarly hashed, each entry having the shape: (current_state, transition) \mapsto (next_state, assertion, var), where transition is a triple (label, sender, receiver) and var is the variable binder for the message payload.
 Due to standard MPST well-formedness (message label distinction), any nested FSM is uniquely identifiable from any unordered message, i.e. message-to-transition matching in a conversation FSM is deterministic.

-The upper part of Figure 7 relates to in-conversation messages, which carry the conversation id (matching an entry in the FSM hash table), sender and receiver fields, and the message label and payload.
+The upper part of Figure 6 relates to in-conversation messages, which carry the conversation id (matching an entry in the FSM hash table), sender and receiver fields, and the message label and payload.
 This information allows the monitor to retrieve the corresponding FSM (by matching the message signature to the FSM's transition function).
 Assertions associated to communication actions are evaluated by invoking an external logic engine; a monitor can be configured to use various logic engines, such as for the validation of assertions, automata-based specifications (e.g. security automata), or other stateful properties.
 Our current implementation uses a basic Python predicate evaluator, which is sufficient for the use case protocols we have developed so far.

 Monitoring interrupts.
 FSM generation for interruptible local protocols again makes use of nested FSMs.
-Each interruptible induces a nested FSM given by the main interruptible block, as illustrated in Figure 8 for the User local protocol.
+Each interruptible induces a nested FSM given by the main interruptible block, as illustrated in Figure 7 for the User local protocol.
 The monitor internally augments the nested FSM with a scope id, derived from the signature of the interruptible block, and an interrupt table, which records the interrupt message signatures that may be thrown or received in this scope.
-Interrupt messages are marked via the same meta data field used to designate invitation and in-conversation messages, and are validated in a similar way except that they are checked against the interrupt table.
+Interrupt messages are marked via the same meta data field used to designate invitation and in-conversation messages, and are are validated in a similar way except that they are checked against the interrupt table.
 However, if an interrupt arrives that does not have a match in the interrupt table of the immediate FSM(s), the check searches upwards through the parent FSMs; the interrupt is invalid if it cannot be matched after reaching the outermost FSM is reached.